Medically reviewed by Drugs.com. Last updated on Apr 6, 2020.

 Miscarriages and possible miscarriages are categorized in several ways:

-Recurrent miscarriage — A woman is said to have recurrent miscarriage after three or more miscarriages in a row.
-Approximately 1% of women experience recurrent miscarriages.
+- Recurrent miscarriage — A woman is said to have recurrent miscarriage after three or more miscarriages in a row.

 Problems with fetal chromosomes account for approximately 50% of all miscarriages.
 Chromosomes are long strings of DNA, each containing thousands of genes.
 Genes, in turn provide the instructions for the proteins and other molecules that create, shape and govern our bodies and health.